agilov/webdev/README.md

 Besides PHP also provided: NodeJS (with yarn and npm), Python3 (with PIP3), Golang

+If you are not familiar with Vagrant: [RTFD](https://www.vagrantup.com/docs/index.html)

 ## Usage

 #### Prepare box and Vagrantfile